actions-mn/build-and-publish/README.md

 ### Destinations

-The action support several destinations:
+The action supports several destinations:
 - `default` - Deploy GitHub Pages if possible (as `gh-pages` do) otherwise upload artifact (as `artifact` do)
   ```yml
   ...